Point estimation: Maximum a posteriori (MAP)

+In a sense, the MAP estimator is a Bayesian analog to the maximum likelihood estimator.
+In fact, for a uniform prior distribution, the MAP estimator coincides with the MLE.

 The MAP estimator has good asymptotic properties, even for many difficult problems, on which the maximum-likelihood estimator has difficulties.

 For regular problems, where the maximum-likelihood estimator is consistent, the maximum-likelihood estimator ultimately agrees with the MAP estimator.

-Bayesian estimators are admissible, by Wald's theorem.
+Others

 The Minimum Message Length (MML) point estimator is based in Bayesian information theory and is not so directly related to the posterior distribution.

 Special cases of Bayesian filters are important: